jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

         [jej@ayukawa linuxwacom]$xsetwacom set Stylus TPCButton on

-If you want to change pad's button 1 to ctrl alt F2, then:
+If you want to change *pad's* button 1 to ctrl alt F2, then:

         [jej@ayukawa linuxwacom]$xsetwacom set pad Button1 "core key ctrl alt F2"

-If you want to change pad's button 2 to ctrl alt backspace, then:
+If you want to change *pad's* button 2 to ctrl alt backspace, then:

         [jej@ayukawa linuxwacom]$xsetwacom set pad Button2 "core key ctrl alt backspace"

-Note: keystrokes and modifiers are only supported for Xorg 6.8 or later.
+<span style="background:#00ffff">**Note:** keystrokes and modifiers are
+only supported for Xorg 6.8 or later.</span>

-xsetwacom supported parameters
+**xsetwacom supported parameters**

-Below is a list of the parameters and their values used by xsetwacom command (a similar output can be viewed by xsetwacom list param.
+Below is a list of the parameters and their values used by xsetwacom command (a similar output can be viewed by *xsetwacom list param*.
 All functions apply to the associated tool unless explicitly stated otherwise):